d1618033/python-redfish-utility/docs/slate/source/includes/_gowrong.md

 ## Firmware uploading/flash issues

-This section will describe any known issues flashing certain versions or any intermidiate steps required to flash certain firmware.
+This section describes known issues flashing certain versions or any intermediate steps required to flash certain firmware.

-### iLO 5 firmware v2.10
+### Unable to flash or upload firmware

+#### Symptom

-When flashing or uploading iLO 5 firmware v2.10 or greater, the system you are flashing or uploading to must have iLO 5 firmware v1.40 or greater.
-Any iLO firmware version below iLO 5 v1.40 will cause a failure to flash/upload.
+You are unable to flash or upload iLO 5 firmware v2.10 or later to a system running an iLO firmware version earlier than iLO 5 v1.40.

+#### Cause

+The target system must be running iLO 5 firmware v1.40 or later before you attempt to flash or upload iLO 5 firmware v2.10 or later to the system.

+#### Action

+1. Flash or upload to iLO 5 firmware v1.40x.
+2. Flash or upload to iLO 5 firmware v2.10 or later on the system.